In the Matter of the Petition of Ham Hung Wah by Tom Sing for Writ of Habeas Corpus (1911) |

 |

-The Nebraska state statute regarding abortion reflects the diverse landscape of abortion law before Roe v.
+This Nebraska state statute regarding abortion reflects the diverse landscape of abortion law before Roe v.
 Wade.
+This law punished individuals for helping pregnant women obtain a miscarriage.

 |